Maycdouglas/data-structures/array/array.md

 - 0541 - Reverse String II - Easy
     - veio do 0557
 - 1160 - Find Words That Can Be Formed by Characters - Easy
     - veio do 3090
+- 1758 - Minimum Changes To Make Alternating Binary String - Easy
+    - veio do 3090

 ## Exercícios Propostos